Hugo-Gomez/TSF_JAZZ/readme.md

+To run the website, it's pretty easy.
+Just open the TSF_JAZZ folder in your terminal and run this command : docker-compose up -d

-To access to routing system, url is : localhost:8080/server.php/'something'
+To access to the website, url is : localhost:8080/server.php/ To acces to the phpmyadmin interface, url is : localhost:8181

+If you want to save some lines in tables of the database, you must run this command before killing containers :
+'Manu's command'

-List of routes :
+<h3>List of routes :<h3>

 - ('/') Index -> Homepage // view called == welcome
 - ('program') Program -> Show program page // view called == program